kladd/pacman-osx/README.md

-# Compiling Pacman on macOS 12.3 Monterey
+# Compiling Pacman on macOS 13.0 Ventura

 *DISCLAIMER*: This is hardly the shortest path to success.
-This is just exactly what I did for my first build on Monterey.
-I plan to clean it up later.
+This is just what I did to use pacman on Ventura.

 ### About Pacman